The-Arcanum-Project/Arcanum/README.md

 ## Editing - Quick Guide
 - Any object can be selected via search or the map using different selection modes.
-- Ones an object is selected it is loaded to a custom UI (NUI)
+- Onces an object is selected it is loaded to a custom UI (NUI)
 - Edit any values you want in NUI
-- Before you hit `Ctrl+S` to save all changes check with the settings for saving if they are to your liking
+- Before you hit `Ctrl+S`, to save all changes, check with the settings for saving if they are to your liking
 - Save all your changes

 ## Implemented Features